apache/openjpa-site/migration/README.md

    - 'toc': False         # does not use [TOC]
    - 'toc_headers': r"h[1-4]",
    - 'tables': True       # Fix up for markdown table class

+5. Documentation branches

+   Setup two branches for documentation that is updated separately from the main site.

+   - *builds* branch has the documentation from TLP releases.
+   - *docs* branch has the documentation from Incubating releases.